 One of the key outcomes of higher education is graduate performance in the labour market.
 Of course, this is not the only purpose of higher education, but it is the primary one both for governments and students.
 Canada was one of the first countries to produce a high-quality national survey of graduates back in 1978, and continued with a similar survey format every four or five years until 2005.
-Unfortunately, the reporting format changed for the class of 2010 - students were interviewed three years after graduation instead of two - meaning that we cannot accurately compare data from the last two surveys to the previous seven, which makes constructing useful time-series difficult.
-The 2015 survey can now do some examination at the 2-year level because of data matching with other Statistics Canada databases through something called the Employment and Labour Market Longitudinal Platform, but the time series is still broken.
-Meanwhile, annual or biennial surveys exist in British Columbia, Alberta, Ontario, and Quebec, and there is a similar joint effort in the Maritime provinces, but they all ask slightly different questions at different times and issue slightly different public reports.
-Thus, while we know a great deal about graduate employment in Canada, it is not always easy to summarize nationally because of difficulties in compilation and comparison.
+Unfortunately, the reporting format changed for the class of 2010 - students were interviewed three years after graduation instead of two - meaning that we cannot accurately compare data from the last two surveys to the previous seven, which makes constructing a useful time-series difficult.
+The 2015 survey can partially examine outcomes at the 2-year level because of data matching with other Statistics Canada databases through the